The Job Support Scheme (JSS) is now going into its third iteration of the scheme, and the scheme still has over a week to go before…

-Latest update: The Government has today (12 May 2020) announced a further extension to their Coronavirus Job Retention Scheme (CJRS).
+Latest update: The Government has today (29 May 2020) announced that employers have to help pay for furloughed workers by contributing towards their salaries on the Coronavirus Job Retention Scheme (CJRS).

-- furloughed workers, across the UK and all sectors will continue to receive 80% of their current salary, up to £2,500; and
+- furloughed workers, across the UK and all sectors will continue to receive 80% of their current salary, up to £2,500

-- new flexibility will be introduced from August to get employees back to work and boost economy.
-This will allow furloughed workers to be able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
+- from August, employers will need to contribute to their workers’ salaries, allowing furloughed workers to be able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff

 It will be interesting to see how the furlough pay will be calculated for the adjustment based on the employer contribution and payroll teams will be holding their breath in anticipation.